 - Bullying a Dragon: Wallid Ismail, a popular old school BJJ master, has an anecdote in which he put himself to spar merrily with whom he thought to be a random trainee.
 As, the guy turned out to be an even more legendary master named Ricardo de la Riva, who gave him a beating and taught him that he had still a lot to learn.

-- Choke Holds: BJJ's bread and butter, the most famous of all it the Rear Naked Choke, or how it's called in Portuguese, Mata Leão ("The Lion Killer").
+- Choke Holds: BJJ's bread and butter, there's a huge number of choke techniques that are used.
+The most famous of all it's the Rear Naked Choke, or how it's called in Portuguese, Mata Leão ("The Lion Killer").

 - Cloudcuckoolander: Popular BJJ trainer Eddie Bravo is surely the biggest example in the business, given his penchant for complex ground game, wide usage of weed, and insane conspiracy theories.
 The latter includes the infamous flat Earth controversy, which Kron Gracie is another adept of.